"First aid training is such an obvious thing to do - but we don’t make time to do it"

 William has since made a full recovery and Claire, who was six weeks pregnant at the time of the accident, said: "Talking about it now makes me feel so impassioned because getting first aid training is such an obvious thing to do, but we don’t make time to do it, and you regret it so much when something like this happens.”

-For further information, and to download our first aid and first aid for baby and children app, visit our first aid homepage.
+Find out further information, and how to download our first aid and first aid for baby and children app.

 The British Red Cross advises that if someone has suffered from a burn, to hold it under cool running water for at least 10 minutes and to remove any jewellery or tight clothing if possible.
 After 10 minutes, if the burn is still painful, cooling can continue for a further 10 minutes.